RougeWare/GPM-Allow-Thousands/README.md

-# GPM-Allow-Thousands
+# Input Relimiter
-When run, makes all fields in Google Play Music that accept numbers up to 999 now accept up to 9999.
+Allows you to change any field that accepts a maximum of `n` characters, so that they now accept `m` characters.